SCCWRP/CABW2018_R_training/setup.md

 # Grab the Sample Datasets

-We'll be working with some California bioassessment data and some shapefiles for this workshop.
-The bioassessment data are available as two separate csv files that describe scores for the California Stream Condition Index (CSCI) and the Algal Stream Condition Index (ASCI).
+We'll be working with some California bioassessment data for this workshop.
+The bioassessment data are available as three separate csv files that describe scores for the California Stream Condition Index (CSCI), the Algal Stream Condition Index (ASCI), and a separate file for station locations.
 These files include scores at over 2000 locations and are a portion of the data used to develop the indices.
-The shapefile is a polygon dataset of the PSA regions of California.

 * `ascidat.csv`: ASCI index data
 * `cscidat.csv`: CSCI index data
-* `calipsa.shp`: PSA regions
+* `latlon.csv`: Station location data

 Download the zipped file of all the data from this [link](https://SCCWRP.github.io/CABW2018_R_training/data/datazip.zip).
 Unzip the content into a folder on your computer that you can access for the workshop.